 In part it simply has to do with SEEING.
 I learned this when I helped conduct a psychology study in college.
 We went to urban office buildings and asked people two questions.
 First, we asked each person to describe his or her mood.
 Second, we asked them to describe the current appearance of the sky.
 These people were in their offices or hallways when we talked to them and the windows in most buildings were shuttered with horizontal blinds ubiquitous during that decade, so the only way they could have described the sky is if they had paid attention on their way to work or during a break.
 Here’s the interesting part.
 The people who identified themselves as pessimistic, angry, depressed or in other negative terms were also the ones unable to describe the sky’s appearance.
 You guessed it.
 The happiest and most optimistic people either correctly described the sky or came very close.

-That study was never published, but research these days now indicates that pausing to experience nature in our daily lives is powerfully positive.
-Just a few minutes of regular exposure has been shown to improve our emotional and physical health.
-It leads us to be more generous, to enhance relationships and value community.
-The effect of nature, even looking out a window at nearby trees, seems to lead us, as one researcher noted, to be “our best selves.”
+That study was never published, but research continues to show that pausing to experience nature in our daily lives has a powerfully positive effect on our minds and bodies.
+Just a few minutes of regular exposure leads us to be more generous, creative, and enlivened.

 So wherever we are, let’s pay attention.
 Let’s remind ourselves to look at the sky every day, not just for a moment but long enough to savor it (without declaring the weather good or bad).
 Let’s put our bodies into the experience by taking regular strolls and touching the bark of a tree, a flower’s soft petal, the texture of a rock.
 Let’s watch the habits of birds, squirrels, spiders and other creatures making their lives amongst ours.
 Let’s pick one tree near our homes and notice it as the seasons pass, as we would a quiet friend sharing the same neighborhood.
 It takes only a shift of awareness, but it can make a world of difference.